5 Questions to Ask when Looking for a Lawyer

 By: Grace Hancock

-Advertisements for attorneys are everywhere, pasted on billboards and bus stops we pass in our cars and playing on our televisions during commercial breaks.
-If you find yourself in a situation where you believe you need to hire a lawyer, the first attorney you’ll likely think of is from one of these highly-advertised big law firms.
+Advertisements for attorneys are everywhere.
+They are posted on the billboards and bus stops we pass in our cars and are playing on our televisions during commercial breaks.
+If you find yourself in a situation where you need to hire a lawyer, the first attorney you’ll likely think of is from one of these highly-advertised big law firms.
 Just because you see a lawyer’s face everywhere doesn’t mean that they’ll be the right lawyer for you or even that they’ll have the expertise to help you with your specific legal matter and be able to give you adequate legal advice.

-At Hancock Injury Attorneys, we understand that the law is complicated and that finding an attorney who will treat you as more than a case number is difficult.
+At Hancock Injury Attorneys, we understand that the law is complicated.
+We especially know that finding an attorney who will treat you as more than a case number is difficult.
 We want to equip you with information on what to ask yourself when choosing a lawyer who will best represent your legal claim.
 Here are five important questions to ask yourself when searching for a lawyer.

 What kind of lawyer do I need?

 There are many types of law, such as real estate, family, or personal injury law.
-Most lawyers only practice a certain area of the law, meaning that you need to find a lawyer who has the expertise to handle your specific case.
+Most lawyers only practice a certain area of the law.
+You need to find a lawyer who has the expertise to handle your specific case.
 For example, our attorneys at Hancock Injury Attorneys practice personal injury law.
 Our firm specializes in personal injury claims, such as car accidents, slip and falls, and traumatic brain injuries.

 Imagine a situation where you’re a tenant, you’re arguing with your landlord over your lease, and you want the help of an attorney to deal with the situation.
 In this case, you’d need a real estate lawyer.
 Because Hancock Injury Attorneys is a personal injury firm, we won’t be able to help you with your claim.
-That being said, because we are a part of the North Tampa Bar Association, we know qualified lawyers in every practice area of law and may be able to refer you to a trusted real estate lawyer who can handle your claim.
+Because we are a part of the North Tampa Bar Association, we know qualified lawyers in every practice area of law.
+We may be able to refer you to a trusted real estate lawyer who can handle your claim.

 Does this lawyer have good reviews from real people?

-Online reviews can easily be faked.
+Anyone can easily fake online reviews.
 Short reviews with little to no detail and generic language are typically indications that an online review is phony.
-Law firms usually don’t list the names on their websites of those who’ve submitted reviews to protect their clients’ identities, so whether or not a review has a full name attached to it (i.e. Debbie Gonzalez instead of Debbie G. or D. G.) may not be a good indication of whether or not that company’s reviews are legitimate.
+Law firms usually don’t list the names on their websites of those who’ve submitted reviews to protect their clients’ identities.
+Whether or not a review has a full name attached to it (i.e. Debbie Gonzalez instead of Debbie G. or D. G.) may not be a good indication of whether or not that company’s reviews are legitimate.
 For instance, our team at Hancock Injury Attorneys only posts the initials of our clients who submit reviews on our client testimonials and Google reviews page, but if you search our firm on Google and look at our reviews there, you’ll find clients’ full names attached to the majority of the reviews.

 Instead of looking for full names, you should look at the language being used in reviews to judge whether or not a lawyer’s reviews are legitimate, like whether or not the reviewer is giving specific details of his or her experience with the lawyer.
-For example, in a recent Google review of Hancock Injury Attorneys, reviewer and client Jim Mitchell mentions how his case was declined by many other law firms, and how attorney Mike Hancock took on his case with confidence and tenacity.
+For example, in a recent Google review of Hancock Injury Attorneys, reviewer and client Jim Mitchell mentions how his case was declined by many other law firms.
+He then goes into detail about how attorney Mike Hancock took on his case with confidence and tenacity.

-You may benefit from not only seeing feedback from clients who’ve been represented by a lawyer, but also by seeing feedback about the lawyer from other law professionals.
+You may benefit from not only seeing feedback from clients who’ve been represented by a lawyer but also from seeing feedback about the lawyer from other law professionals.
 Peer-review ratings provide honest feedback from an attorney’s professional colleagues.

 Organizations like Martindale-Hubbell, avvo.com, and Better Business Bureau award law firms accreditation ratings based on reviews of other lawyers, law professionals, and judges.
-Attorney Mike Hancock for example has an “AV-preeminent” rating from Martindale-Hubbell, the organization’s highest peer-rating standard, and was named as a 2021 Best Lawyer by U.S. News and World Report.
+Attorney Mike Hancock has an “AV-preeminent” rating from Martindale-Hubbell, the organization’s highest peer rating standard, and was named as a 2021 Best Lawyer by U.S. News and World Report.